DiegoAndresMantilla/Team3DevSolutions/README.md

 # iSoftware.ec
-Application repository of the iSofware company, for the administration and sale of technological inputs.
+Application repository of the iSofware, app oriented to administration and sale of technological inputs.

 Development team:
 - Diego Mantilla.